New Song Advocate

 Addiction.
 Poverty.
 Homelessness.
 Violence.
 When these troubling characteristics are present in a child’s home, the future of that boy or girl is in danger.
 Indiana has a large number of vulnarable children who are living in poverty.

 Children who have suffered from dysfunctional environments can be healed and strengthened through a caring community that holistically meets their needs.
 Modeled after highly successful organizations around the country, New Song Mission represents a proven alternative and fantastic news for at-risk kids.

 Be part of the solution

 For several years we’ve witnessed the blessings of God in developing the ministry of New Song Mission.
 We’ve seen the sacrificial generosity of hundreds of people who are deeply concerned about young boys and girls who are suffering.
 We invite you to help children heal from feelings of rejection, abandonment, and fear.
-Please help them know they are deeply loved by partnering with us to rebuild their precious lives!
+Please help them know they are deeply loved by partnering with us to equip them for life!

-Contact us to learn how you can help rebuild children’s lives.
+Contact us to learn how you can help equip children for life.

 Top Ten Ways To Advocate For New Song

 - Go through your phone contacts and text people our website link

 - Go through your email list and forward friends our website link

 - Share a recent New Song Facebook post with your Facebook friends